-Officials should focus on the actions of players, coaches and other bench/sideline personnel.
-A positive, open line of communication between officials and coaches ultimately results in a better contest for everyone involved.
+Coaches set the tone for the match with their display of sportsmanship.
+Officials should focus on the actions of players, coaches and other bench personnel.
+A positive, open line of communication between officials and coaches ultimately results in a better match for everyone involved.